-The Company's ability to control the VIEs also depends on the power of attorney that the WFOE has to vote on all matters requiring shareholder approval in the VIEs.
+The Company's ability to control the VIEs also depends on the power of attorney that Zhejiang Kaixin, Shanghai Auto, and Zhejiang Taohaoche has to vote on all matters requiring shareholder approval in the VIEs.
 As noted above, the Company believes this power of attorney is legally enforceable but may not be as effective as direct equity ownership.